-How To Use Micro-Influencer Marketing For Your Business
+How To Use Micro Influencer Marketing For Your Business

 Make the most of the marketing trend that everyone has been talking about this year.
 Here’s how you can use micro-influencers to boost your sales.

-Influencer marketing has been taking the marketing world by storm.
+Micro Influencers have been taking the marketing world by storm.
 In fact, by 2022, it’s predicted that marketing ad spend on influencer marketing alone will reach between $5 billion and $10 billion.

 Influencer marketing is not a new concept though.
 Influencers are well-known and popular people who have the power of influencing others.
 So, influencer marketing is basically using these people to promote your brand, product or service.
 It’s the same concept as celebrity endorsements and sponsorships which have been used for decades.